vgitv/one-term.nvim/README.md

 ## Features

 * create a main terminal buffer and open it in a new window below the current one
+* set relative height of the terminal window (compare to the current window)
 * toggle the main terminal
+* toggle the height of the terminal window
 * terminal buffer is unlisted (hidden  from `:ls` command)
 * terminal background color can be different than normal background color